Help for Homeowners

 - You should not have to pay for assistance with delinquent mortgages or avoiding foreclosure.

 - The mortgage lender makes the final decision on approval or denial of foreclosure or mortgage assistance.

 - If you are not making your mortgage payments, try to create a savings to help you be prepared for solutions the bank may offer.

 - Plan and prepare: contact your mortgage lender as soon as you believe you may have financial challenges.
-You can also contact Joseph Corporation for assistance counseling.
+You can also contact The Neighbor Project for assistance counseling.

 - Illinois allows homeowners to stay in the property until they have been notified of a Notice of Sale from the county.

 - On average, a Notice of Sale is given after being delinquent on 12–18 payments.